peterkhe1999/CheatSheet/OSEP/README.md

 sudo bash -c "echo nameserver 208.67.222.222 > /etc/resolv.conf"
 ```

-Register a new domain, but it may be categorized as a **Newly Seen Domain** => detrimental to the reputation score, since malware authors often use brand new domains.
+Register a new domain: It may be categorized as a **Newly Seen Domain** => detrimental to the reputation score, since malware authors often use brand new domains.

 Domains in this category are often **less than 1 week old** and are relatively unused, lacking inquiries and traffic.